 Q: Am I guaranteed the right to transfer to the Atlanta campus in my third semester?

 A: All students who remain in good standing during their first two semesters at Georgia Tech-Lorraine will be given permission to transfer to Georgia Tech in Atlanta! (or, for ECE students, the Shenzhen campus is also an option).
 To clarify, there is no limit to the number of students who may transfer, so long as they are in good academic standing.
 In order to remain in good standing, general Institute policy is that master's students maintain a minimum 2.7 GPA.
 Students in the School of Mechanical Engineering must maintain a 3.0 GPA in order to remain in good standing and transfer to the Atlanta campus in their third semester.
 All students should be aware that they will be transferred to the Atlanta campus without funding and will pay the higher non-resident tuition unless they are from the state of Georgia.
 The cost to study on the Atlanta campus is twice the cost of studying on the Lorraine campus.
-Note from Andrea: this is our most frequently asked question, and I am not sure how to make the answer any clearer.
-Please read this carefully.
+This is our most frequently asked question, so please read this carefully.
 NO student who remains in good standing has ever been denied the transfer to Atlanta!